Rohit-evolve/My-projects/README.md

 # My-projects
-This is my git repository
+This is my git repository, Author - Rohit Kunta